WKSS

 WKSS (95.7 FM) is a radio station operated by iHeartMedia, Inc. in the Greater Hartford area.
-It broadcasts from its original transmitter site is in Meriden on West Peak in the Hanging Hills, and has a rare dual city of license of Hartford–Meriden.
+It broadcasts from its original transmitter site located in Meriden on West Peak in the Hanging Hills, and has a rare dual city of license of Hartford–Meriden.

 Airing a mainstream top 40 format, the station is currently branded as KISS 95-7 with the slogan "All The Hits".
 Its studios and offices are located on Columbus Boulevard in Hartford.

 WKSS broadcasts in the HD Radio format.